acceptto-corp/mfa-web-java/README.md

 4. Run `sbt run` and browse to `localhost:9000`
 5. Apply evolution (it'll asked for the first time to setup database)

-# Create a new project from scratch
+# Apply to an existing project

-In this section you'll see how this sample project has been developed step-by-step.
-This guide uses Play Framework (Java version) but the concepts is the same for any other Java framework.
-You can use most part of the provided code in any other framework.
+In this section you'll see how you can add MFA to an existing Java project.
+This guide uses Play Framework (Java version) but the concepts are the same for any other Java framework.
+You can use most part of the provided code as it is in any other framework.

 ## Create a new project